Search This Blog

 She’s been played by hundreds of actresses across the years, many of them exceptionally good at their craft: Olivia de Havilland, Cate Blanchett, Uma Thurman, Audrey Hepburn, and Mary Elizabeth Mastrantonio to name the most famous.
 They all bring something different to the role, but also the character’s most essential quality: that indominable spirit.

 She pops up for cameo roles in stories that otherwise have nothing to do with Robin Hood: Doctor Who, BlackadderStar Trek, Once Upon a Time, T.H.
-White’s The Sword in the Stone, and that’s not even touching the wealth of novels and literature that’s been written about her, from Michael Morpugo’s Robin of Sherwood, in which she’s an outcast albino, to Michael Spradlin’s The Youngest Templar trilogy, in which she’s a Saracen assassin called Maryam.
+White’s The Sword in the Stone, and that’s not even touching the wealth of novels and literature that’ve been written about her, from Michael Morpugo’s Robin of Sherwood, in which she’s an outcast albino, to Michael Spradlin’s The Youngest Templar trilogy, in which she’s a Saracen assassin called Maryam.

 There’s so much more out there I haven’t seen, or even heard of.